recommend-dev/RPD-sdk-java/README.md

     SDK sdk = new SDK("your-api-key", "");

-### You can test connection to our platform like this:
+### You can test connection to our platform like this (you don't need to do this before each request, you can do it only once, for example on app startup):

     boolean result = sdk.TestConnection();

 ### To send us referral information, when conversion occurs, send it like this:

-    sdk.ReferralCheck("referralCode", "", "", "", "");
+    sdk.ReferralCheck("referralCode", "", "", "", "", "");

-Parameters for conversion are referral code, email (optional), phone number (optional), order number (optional) and cart total (optional).
+Parameters for conversion are referral code, email (optional), phone number (optional), order number (optional)  cart total (optional) and session id (from query string received with referral code - optional).

 ### Conversions can be approved using API from your application using following call: